rschristopher/ischristtrue.com/src/ancient-views/index.md

  (where tractors changed the economic reality of family farms).
 And as this trend continued (breaking up families) so too emerged feminist attacks on masculinity.

-Consider that every "wave" of feminism was *proceeded* by erosions to the nuclear family.
+Consider that every "wave" of feminism was *preceded* by erosions to the nuclear family.
-And just as modern "intellectuals" explain this as progress, we saw enlightenment-era "intellectuals" rationalizing these problems in Darwinian terms, that men had dominated women in an evolutionary sense.
+And just as modern "intellectuals" explain this as progress, earlier enlightenment-era "intellectuals" rationalized these problems in Darwinian terms, that men had dominated women in an evolutionary sense.
+They believed that men won that battle of the sexes (a demonic trick, a lose/lose battle distracting from the erosion of families and hunan rights).

 This ongoing breakdown of families results in the emergence of ancient gender roles.
 We see today polygamy and